CeerDecy/autoengine/README.md

 2. Add tests (`cargo test`) whenever you introduce new node types, conditions, or utilities.
 3. Document new pipeline actions or DSL additions in this README.

+## Miantainer
+This project is miantained by CeerDecy(Yuan Haonan), email: ceerdecy@gmail.com

 ## License
 This project is licensed under the [Apache License 2.0](LICENSE).